djipco/webmidi/website/api/classes/Output.md

 **Since**: 3.0.0<br />

 Sets the polyphonic mode.
-In `"poly"` mode (usually the default), multiple notes can be played and heard at the same time.
-In `"mono"` mode, only one note will be heard at once even if multiple notes are being played.
+In `poly` mode (usually the default), multiple notes can be played and heard at the same time.
+In `mono` mode, only one note will be heard at once even if multiple notes are being played.